commercelayer/commercelayer-cli-plugin-orders/README.md

 ### `commercelayer orders:capture ID`

-Send this attribute if you want to capture an approved order.
+Send this attribute if you want to capture an authorized order.

 ```sh-session
 USAGE